bradfrost/atomic-design/chapter-5.md

 - How are design system changes deployed to live applications?
 - How will people find out about changes?

-There are likely many more change-related questions to answer, but the point is your team should have answers and processes in place to address changes to the design system.
+There are likely many more specific questions to answer, but the point is your team should have answers and processes in place to address inevitable changes to the system.

-As mentioned a few times already, frequent communication and collaboration between design system makers and users is key for successfully governing your design system. **Make it as easy as possible to users and makers to communicate**.
+As mentioned a few times already, frequent communication and collaboration between makers and users is key for successfully governing your design system. **Make it as easy as possible to users and makers to communicate**.
 Set up a design system Slack or Yammer channel, establish regular office hours, make sure your bug ticket software helps facilitate conversation, and keep the doors open for ad hoc chats and calls.
 If users are stuck on something, they should know exactly where and who to turn to for help.

 In addition to informal day-to-day conversation between makers and users, **schedule regular "state of the union" meetings to review the design system** with makers, users, and other key stakeholders.
 Discuss what's working, be honest with what needs improved, and review priorities and the roadmap to make sure the   system is serving the needs of the business.
 These regular checkups are especially helpful for keeping stakeholders up to speed since they often aren't involved in the day to day of the design system's operations.

 ### Making changes to patterns
-A critical part of a successfully maintaining a design system is ensuring UI patterns are up to date, embrace design & development best practices (which are always moving targets!), and continue to properly serve the organization's products and applications.
+A critical part of successfully maintaining a design system is ensuring that UI patterns are up to date, embrace ever-evolving design & development best practices, and continue to address the  real needs of the organization's products and applications.

-Let's discuss a few scenarios that require managing change to your design system's UI patterns.

 #### Changing patterns
-UI patterns can and should be changed for a number of reasons: bug fixes, subtle or major visual design tweaks, performance improvements, better accessibility, code refactoring, UX best practice updates, and so on.
+UI patterns can and should be changed for a number of reasons: bug fixes, subtle or major visual design tweaks, performance improvements, better accessibility, code refactoring, updating UX best practice, and so on.

-The design system maintenance team needs to understand why and when to tweak patterns, how to go about making those changes, and how to roll those improvements out into individual applications.
+The design system maintainers needs to understand why and when to tweak patterns, how to go about making those changes, and how to roll those improvements out into individual applications.

 Keeping patterns fresh is essential for the longterm health of the design system.
 Nobody wants to use and maintain a Web 2.0-looking design system full of bevels and crusty code!

 #### Adding patterns
-As smart as your team may be, it's quite possible you won't think of every conceivable pattern to include in your design system right out of the gate.
-As the system is applied to more products, gaps will inevitably emerge where the needs of the application aren't solved by existing patterns.
-In such cases, it will become clear new patterns will need created to address these needs.
+As smart as your team surely is, it's quite possible you won't think of every conceivable pattern to include in your design system right out of the gate.
+As the system gets applied to more products, gaps will inevitably emerge where the needs of the application aren't solved by existing patterns.
+In such cases, it will become clear that new patterns will need created to address these needs.

 Care should be taken when adding patterns to the library. **If every whim results in a brand new pattern, the design system will become a bloated and unwieldy wild west**.
 So it's worth asking, is this a one-off situation or is this something can be leveraged in other applications?

 Perhaps you may want to assume a one-off until a different team encounters a similar use case.
 If the team working on Application 2 looks at Application 1 and says "I want that!" perhaps that's a good indicator that a one-off pattern should be added to the pattern library.

 #### Removing patterns
 Patterns should be retired/sunsetted/removed/deprecated for a number of reasons.
 Perhaps you discover through use that a particular pattern is a terrible idea.
+Hindsight is 20/20, my friend.
 Perhaps the industry has moved away from a pattern for UX or technical reasons.
 Maybe a pattern sat there unused by any application for ages.
 Maybe users reported back with a lot of negative feedback about working with a particular pattern.

 Having a plan for deprecating patterns is a great idea.
 But how do you remove patterns from the design system without pulling the rug out from people relying on those patterns in their applications?
 To address this issue, Salesforce created a neat utility called [Sass Deprecate](https://github.com/salesforce-ux/sass-deprecate) that flags patterns that are heading to the chopping block in the near future.
-Through some clever use of flags and styling, the maker team can give a heads-up to users that a particular pattern is going away, and that they should make use of a different recommended pattern instead.
+Through some clever use of Sass variable flags and styling, the maker team can give a heads-up to users that a particular pattern is being deprecated, and recommend an alternative pattern instead.

 ## Make it maintainable
 With all this talk about changing, adding, and removing patterns, you may be wondering "How the hell are our applications supposed to actually keep up with all these changes?!"
 And in asking that question, you will have stumbled onto one of the biggest challenges organizations face in successfully maintaining a design system.

-Many design systems fall into a state of disrepair because the effort required to make updates is far too high.
-If it's difficult and time consuming to update patterns, documentation, and applications, people will eventually get so frustrated they stop paying attention and the design system will begin its drift into oblivion.
-Making updates to UI patterns, documentation, and applications should be as frictionless as possible, so reducing this friction should become a high priority for the design system team.
+Many systems fall into a state of disrepair because the effort required to make updates is far too high.
+If it's difficult and time consuming to update patterns, documentation, and applications, people will eventually get so frustrated they stop making the effort and the design system will begin its drift into oblivion. **Making updates to UI patterns, documentation, and applications should be as frictionless as possible**, so reducing this friction should become a high priority for the design system team.
 This involves careful consideration from both a technological and workflow standpoint.

 ### In search of the Holy Grail
 **The design system Holy Grail involves creating an environment where the pattern library and live applications are perfectly in sync**.
 The idea is that you should be able to make a change to a UI pattern and see those changes automatically reflected in both the pattern library and anywhere the pattern is included in production.